flybotix/highfrequencyrobots/README.md

 The fact that a Codex must represent data of the same type is simultaneously this project's biggest advantage and disadvantage.
 It means this project will never represent complex types (e.g. like what JSON can do), but it also means that communicating the data can be extremely efficient (unlike JSON) - and therefore be executed at a higher frequency.
 In FRC robots (and many IoT scenarios), the data is all of the same type.
 If the data isn't sent over a comms protocol, then the type of the codex _can_ be a String, array of arrays, complex POJOs, etc, without worry of data corruption.

 ## Future Work (in order)
-1. (WIP) Test threadsafe codex class, end-to-end.
-Also add a thread executor to CodexSender.
-Generally test multiple threads writing to codexes, and then a different thread sending the codex.
-1. (WIP) Export data to CSV with just 1 extra line of setup code
 1. Basic display using Gerrit Grunwald's horizon chart implementation
 1. Bandwidth monitoring on the client side
 1. Further characterization of NT with a live robot